mattboehm/vim-unstack/README.markdown

 You can also copy a stack trace to your system clipboard (from any program) and run `:UnstackFromClipboard`.

+Tmux users can copy a stack trace to the tmux paste buffer and call `:UnstackFromTmux`.

 If this results in too many vsplits crowding the screen, consider taking a look at the [accordion](https://github.com/mattboehm/vim-accordion) plugin (shameless plug).

 Signs